StellarStoic/BirdNET-Pi/docs/TOR_HOSTING.md

 3. Find the **Tor Hosting** section
 4. Check the box: **"Host this BirdNET-Pi on Tor"**
 5. Click **"Update Settings"**
-6. Wait 10-15 seconds for the onion address to be generated
+6. Wait 60 seconds for the onion address to be generated
 7. Reload the page; the onion address will appear
 8. If you think nothing has happened, refresh the page

-### Via Command Line
+### Usefull commands

+(Ensure Tor is running: `systemctl status tor`)

 ```bash
 # Enable